 Employees who find out their temperature exceeds 37.3 °C at the temperature check in the morning has to inform their direct supervisor and the HR.
 In the name of the workplace health, it is necessary that they switch to home office.

 Hand disinfectants, placed in the office entrance, ensure a fast and proven effective way to minimize the eventual coronavirus spreading.
 That is why hand disinfection is recommended each time you enter the office building.
-This requirement applies to all people entering the building, regardless of whether they are full-time or part-time employees, or clients.
+This requirement applies to all people entering the building, regardless of whether they are employees, or clients.

 Having in mind the extensive evidence of the COVID's ability to survive for hours on any surface while preserving its ability to infect, maintaining office desks and flooring clean is a major part of measures to prevent the spread of COVID.

 Each employee must clean his or her personal office space every day, without exceptions.
 Disinfection covers all contact surfaces - desk, armrests, computer keyboard and stationery.

 Products you can use for disinfection come from different chemical groups: oxygen-active, cationic surfactants, alcohols for hand and skin disinfection.
 You can treat surfaces with bleach, hydrogen peroxide and alcohol antiseptics.
 Most of the ready-made antiseptics are also used in dentistry and surgery, so human safety is guaranteed.

 It has to be mentioned that sprinkling with dry chlorine powder is prohibited.
 Vinegar treatments are ineffective against coronavirus.

 Disinfectants should not be mixed with detergents, since with the interaction of some components, both agents can be neutralized and there will be no benefit from either one or the other.
 That is why it is impossible to carry out both cleaning and disinfection at the same time.